porscheinformatik/pnet-data-api/README.md

 # Testing with cURL

-The simpliest way to access the data, is by using the [cURL-Tool](https://curl.haxx.se/).
+The simplest way to access the data, is by using the [cURL-Tool](https://curl.haxx.se/).
 It's available on most Linux installation, and even in Windows, it's quite common and easy to install.

 ## Perform a login